D.J. Jordan Announces Campaign for Virginia State House of Delegates

 D.J. starts his campaign with the support of the 31st District’s former Republican Delegate, Scott Lingamfelter, who represented the District for 16 years from January 2002 to January 2018.
 D.J. also has the endorsement of former gubernatorial GOP nominee Ed Gillespie, former U.S. Senate candidate and current Delegate, Nick Freitas (R-30), and also Delegate Michael Webert (R-18), who represents part of Fauquier County.

 D.J. was born and raised in the Tidewater, Virginia area by parents who escaped poverty because of strong family commitment, education, entrepreneurship, and hard work.
 D.J. earned a Bachelor’s degree in Communications from Liberty University, and played on the football team as a student-athlete.
 He also earned a Masters in Public Management from The Johns Hopkins University.
-D.J. worked in the United States Congress for ten years in several offices, including the House Committee on Small Business.
+D.J. worked in the United States Congress for ten years in several offices, including the U.S. House Committee on Small Business.
 Prior to coming to Capitol Hill in 2008, he worked in broadcast journalism at CNN and also Fox News.
-D.J. now works for a public relations firm in Alexandria, Virginia.
+D.J. now works for a public relations firm in Alexandria.

 In 2013, D.J. was appointed by former Governor Bob McDonnell to serve a four-year term on the Virginia State Board of Social Services, which oversees the foster care system and welfare programs in Virginia.
 During the last year of his term, D.J. was unanimously voted to serve as its Chairman.